Female bladder infections: causes, symptoms, treatment options

 Many of the observed symptoms are due to disorders in the natural urine flow or urination that doctors often diagnose as urinary tract infections or bladder infections (caused by infections or non-infectious conditions), dysuric complaints (uncomfortable or painful urination), or pain caused by benign prostate enlargement.
 Urinary stones are another very common cause of the disease process (medical: urolithiasis).
 Many urologists therefore classify urinary stones as a widespread disease.
 Hyperacidification of the urine plays a central control in their formation.
 It results from an oversaturation of the minerals (electrolytes) that are normally solubilised in the urine.
 Often stones form slowly and unnoticed when small crystals ("gravel") first form that can gradually grow to become larger stones.

 Treatment of urinary problems with medication

 The specialist term "urologics" describes a group of diverse medicines that have one thing in common.
 They are used to treat "urologic" diseases and pain, i.e., in the broadest sense disorders of the urinary system.

-You can find information about urinary stones, prevention, development, causes and treatment with medication in German here.
+You can find information about urinary stones, prevention, development, causes and treatment with medication here.